-Pharmacies that have a separate and distinct location, that operate independently of any other entity, that meet one of the descriptions below are classified as a COS 0441:
+Pharmacies that have a separate and distinct location, that operate independently of any other entity, that meet the one of the descriptions below are classified as a COS 0441:

-- Outpatient dispensing, community-based, immunizing pharmacies that include: - Independently owned, - Chain, and - Those owned by a non-profit entity, and - Pharmacies with a primary taxonomy classification as 'Community/Retail Pharmacy.' - Pharmacies that are contracted with NY Medicaid enrolled facilities, in the pharmacy's location state where a NY Medicaid member resides, and/or - Pharmacies that provide drugs to NY Medicaid members to the site where they are being administered or infused by a practitioner, in the pharmacy's location state, or - Pharmacies that contract with a NYS Licensed Home Care Services Agency (LHCSA) to provide practitioner administered drugs to NY Medicaid members at home where the drugs are being administered.
+- Outpatient dispensing, community-based, immunizing pharmacies that include: - Independently owned, - o Chain, and - Those owned by a non-profit entity. - Pharmacies that are contracted with and provide drugs to NY Medicaid members residing in NY Medicaid enrolled facilities, in the pharmacy's location state, and/or - Pharmacies that provide drugs to NY Medicaid members, in the pharmacy's location state, to the site where they are being administered or infused by a practitioner.